Pet AnimalsCat Breeds

 Intelligence – 5 stars

-All cats have the potential to develop genetic health problems, just as all people have the potential to acquire a particular disease.
-Any breeder who claims that his breed has no health or genetic problems is either lying or is not knowledgeable about the breed.
+All cats have the potential to develop genetic health problems, just as all people have the potential to acquire certain diseases.
+Any breeder who claims his breed has no health or genetic problems is either lying or is uninformed about the breed.

-Do not run, walk to a breeder who does not guarantee the health of kittens, who tells you that the breed is 100 percent healthy and has no known problems, or who tells you that her kittens are major The part is separated from the household for health reasons.
+Don’t rush, go to a breeder who doesn’t guarantee the health of the kittens, who tells you the breed is 100 percent healthy and has no known problems, or who tells you their kittens are in a separate home because they are prime. . health reasons.

 Sphynx Cat Image

-The Sphynx is generally healthy, but he can develop certain conditions, including hypertrophic cardiomyopathy and a neurological disease called hereditary myopathy.
+Sphynxes are generally healthy but can develop certain conditions, including hypertrophic cardiomyopathy and a neurological disease called hereditary myopathy.

 Hypertrophic cardiomyopathy is the most common form of heart disease in cats and causes thickening (hypertrophy) of the heart muscle.
 An echocardiogram can confirm whether a cat has HCM.